|Space Telescope Science Institute|

 Table 3.7: Calibration Switch Selection CriteriaThe first column shows calibration switch header keywords.
 The second column is a description of the keyword, and the third column shows the default values.

-Certain artifacts present in post-SM4 WFC sub-array images, including bias striping, bias shift, and CTE trailing, are not currently (as of October 2013) handled by calacs.
-The amplitude of the bias shift and the CTE trailing are different from those in full frame readouts, and are not yet well characterized.
-However, the bias striping in sub-array images may be removed by fitting across the entire image region, as discussed in Section 3.4.1, using the stand-alone task acs_destripe in the STSDAS acstools suite.During the doPhot step, pixel values and units are not changed.
+Certain artifacts present in post-SM4 WFC sub-array images, including bias striping, bias shift, and CTE trailing, are not currently (as of July 2014) handled by calacs.
+The amplitude of the bias shift and the CTE trailing are generally different from those in full frame readouts, and are not yet well characterized.
+However, the bias striping in sub-array images may be removed by fitting across the entire image region, as discussed in Section 3.4.1, using the stand-alone task acs_destripe in the STSDAS acstools suite.Recent analyses indicate that the CTE trailing for WFC 2K sub-arrays are near-identical to full frame readout.
+It is anticipated that the August 2014 update to calacs will incorporate CTE correction for WFC 2K sub-array images.During the doPhot step, pixel values and units are not changed.
 This step only calculates the values of the calibrated image’s photometric header keywords, such as the inverse sensitivity conversion factor (PHOTFLAM).
-Please refer to Section 3.4.4, the section about Section for more information.When populating the photometric keywords during the doPhot step, calacs uses the STSDAS reference file IMPHTTAB.
+Please refer to Section 3.4.4, the section about “doPhot - Photometry Keyword Calculation” for more information.When populating the photometric keywords during the doPhot step, calacs uses the STSDAS reference file IMPHTTAB.
 Some users find it cumbersome to keep up with the updates, and prefer to simply copy the photometric keyword values from the original OTFR calibrated data into the raw image’s primary header, then run calacs with the PHOTCORR switch set to OMIT.3.5.2 calacs ExamplesIn these examples, PyRAF is used to run commands such as tprint and hedit.
 However, calacs is no longer part of the hst_calib package in STSDAS, and cannot be run in PyRAF.
 It has become part of the HSTCAL package, which does not require PyRAF to build and run it. calacs is now run from the UNIX C-shell command line.
 As of Summer 2013, HSTCAL only contains ACS calibration software.
 Future releases will include calibration software for other instruments.
 Instructions on how to download HSTCAL can be found in the STSDAS Download Web page.The following example uses HRC data from the flat-field calibration program 9019 which observed the stellar cluster 47 Tucanae using the F814W filter.
 Specifically, the exposures are from visit 07, exposure log sheet line 12.
 The observation from line 12 was sub-divided into two 20 second exposures (by specifying the CR-SPLIT optional parameter in the Phase II program).The association table for this observation, which is part of the standard delivery from the Archive, is j8bt07020_asn.fits.
 Typing “tprint j8bt07020_asn.fits” in PyRAF reveals the rootnames of the two individual exposures (ending in “Q”) and the name of the cosmic ray-rejected combined image created by OTFR.

 For the purposes of this first example, assume that the observations are not part of an association.
 This example will illustrate the steps required to reprocess a single exposure after changing the bias reference file from the default value to a file specified by the user.